jeffstride/idp/book_source/visualizations/geospatial.md

 By hiding Alaska and Hawaii, we can bring a much greater focus on the states.
 Providing a legend is very helpful.
 And, eliminating the box with longitude and latitude ticks removes an unnecessary distraction since we really don't care about the lat/long.

-In the chart on the right, we can easily see that California is large and brilliant yellow which ephasizes its impact.
+In the chart on the right, we can easily see that California is large and brilliant yellow which emphasizes its impact.
 There are two ways to hide these states.
 One way is to eliminate them from the GeoDataFrame:
 `gdf = gdf[(gdf['NAME'] != 'Alaska') & (gdf['NAME'] != 'Hawaii')]`
 Another way is to set some limits on the x & y axes: `ax2.set_xlim(-130, -65)`